-The fair value for long term investments at the Balance Sheet date is higher than the carrying amount because the interest rate on similar investments is now lower than that obtained when the investment was originally made.
+The fair value for long term investments at the Balance Sheet date can vary from the carrying amount because the interest rate on similar investments may be different to that obtained when the investment was originally made.

-17. Inventories
+17. Inventories [Stock]